top of page

 blue cloudless sky with a plane and jet stream behind it

 When I saw the flight deal cross my inbox last March, I knew this introductory round trip fare sounded too good to be true.
 “You get what you pay for”, my brain thought.
 “There’s a reason things are cheap”, my husband said.
 We paid $318 round trip per passenger to fly from Orlando to Oslo nonstop.
-Flying on a new airline is always a gamble though - will they go broke or go under before we get to fly?
+Flying on a new budget airline is always a gamble though - will they go broke or go under before we get to fly?
 Will I ever see my money again?
 Do I really want to be one of the first to fly this route?
 For $300 a person, you bet your britches I do.
-Here's how the experience went.
+Here's how my Norse Atlantic flight experience went.

 Note: Always Pack Tissues represents many tried and tested travel sites as what is called an 'affiliate' partner.
 That means if you click on my ads I may get a commission from a resulting sale.
+As an Amazon Associate I earn from qualifying purchases.
+For information on how this may impact your privacy rights, please consult my privacy policy.

 Traveling internationally soon?
 These top resources will help you: